 - Is a nice and compact community of nerds.

 - Authors are mostly approachable and 100% sexy.

 - Keep in touch with the latest Praedor-related news, rumors or random weird-ass (but strangely cool and innovative) products.

 - Relate to the actual pain of the authors while they are constantly struggling between creating new stuff, self-loathing and chronic imposter syndrome!

-- Argue us about the inconsistency of the world of Jaconia.
+- Argue with us about the inconsistency of the world of Jaconia.
 We dare you!
-There's even an upcoming duel about the bifurcation of the Jaconia's biggest river Franfar and the hurted feelings the discussion caused.
+There's even an upcoming duel about the bifurcation of Jaconia's biggest river, the Franfar, and the hurt feelings the discussion caused.

 - The page is in Finnish, but we DO speak English though.
-In a fact, most of us speak it very goodly.
+In fact, most of us speak it very well.